kikuomax/cdk-python-library-layer/README.md

 English / [日本語](./README_ja.md)

-# CDK Python Library Layer
+# CDK Python Library Layer for CDK v2

-`cdk-python-library-layer` turns your private Python package into a Lambda layer.
+`cdk2-python-library-layer` turns your private Python package into a Lambda layer.
 This library provides a [CDK Construct](https://docs.aws.amazon.com/cdk/api/latest/docs/@aws-cdk_core.Construct.html) that you can incorporate into your CDK script.

 ## What this library solves